 Bushfires have burnt more than 90,000 hectares of land in Tasmania this summer.
 The Gell River fire in the south west is still burning.
 There have been fears expressed that large areas of fire sensitive vegetation have been impacted.
 An initial desk top assessment carried out by researchers at the University of Tasmania suggested that the areas of these vegetation types affected was very small.

 Now the Tasmanian Parks and Wildlife Service has provided an update on what types of vegetation was involved in the fires and the likely impacts on what they define as ‘Extreme fire sensitive communities’.
-Their assessment is that very small areas of
+Their assessment is that very small areas of these communities was impacted.

 All text below is from the Parks and Wildlife website.